gatsbyjs/gatsby/docs/docs/quick-start.md

 ## Getting started with Gatsby

-1. Create a new site:
+1. Create a new site

 ```shell
 npm init gatsby